gurtejrehal/elementary/README.md

 Users can easily login and play levels with AI base Ranking system and in-game music support.
 Custom Admin Panel to track user activity(including SQL Injection) and to add levels and use notifications service.
 Social media platform for users to search other players and check stats.
-Each Level has it own comment thread to discuss with each other just in case if your stuck.
+Each Level has it own discussion thread to discuss with other players just in case if your stuck.
 Unbeatable protection against cheaters and hackers.
-FB, Google+ and GitHuB Social Logi support.
+FB, Google+ and GitHuB Social Login support.
 Developed on Django.

 ## Features
 - User Friendly Platform
+- Custom Modifications
+- Dark Mode with added themes
 - Notifications enabled
 - User activity report
 - Analytics